What Is a Business Model Canvas?

 In product terms, the canvas can be understood as a business plan resembling the MRD – long, detailed, and mostly untrue by the time you finish it.

-But only because you can put the canvas together so quickly it become much more accurate while reflecting your strategic plans and company’s current status.
+But only because you can put the canvas together so quickly does it become much more accurate while reflecting your strategic plans and the company’s current status.
 And if anything changes, it will be easier than adjusting a long and detailed plan.

 Room to pivot as needed